In a 22 year period from 1977 to 1999 France built a generating system containing 58 reactors.

 The annual energy demand from grid based generators is projected by AEMO to be of the order of 228 Terrawatt hours per year.

-To meet this demand our analysis shown here in The Economics of Nuclear requires 24.7GW of installed nuclear capacity.
+To meet this demand our analysis shown here in Nuclear Plan for the NEM – Low Cost, Low Carbon, Reliable requires 24.8GW of installed nuclear capacity.

 The NEM is capable of replacing all coal and gas plants with new nuclear power plants and only very minor transmission adjustments would be needed.